ben-ryder/localful/docs/api-testing.md

 An E2E test template is available at `./tests-utils/test-template-e2e.ts` which includes all the setup required to write an E2E tests file.

-### JWKS Mocking and Users
-JWKS functionality is mocked using the [mock-jwks](https://github.com/Levino/mock-jwks) library, meaning tests can be run locally without relying on any 3rd party auth service, and tests can set up users as required with the correct permission scopes.

 ### Test Data
 Test data is populated in `tests/test-data.ts`.